 Two days later, the first article about a lethal flu in Massachusetts was published in the Gloucester Daily Times on September 6, 1918 with the state surgeon general’s warning.
 There was no mention of the disease striking Fort Devens, or any other camp or military branch.
 The spread of the virulent flu was aptly described as a “pandemic”.
 Though small and buried on the inside pages of the GDT, it was printed– ahead of other papers—, “Lookout Now, Old Mr. Grip is Around”.
 47

 Old Mr. Grip was already here.

 The funeral announcement for young mother Mrs. Margaret E. Miller of Bass Avenue (see maps)48 who died September 9th, 1918, “after an illness of only a week”, was one of the first published flu deaths in Gloucester, Massachusetts.
 Miller’s funeral was held at home, which was common, at her in-laws on Traverse Street in East Gloucester.
 She left behind a husband and their three month old daughter.
 The first civilian flu death reported in Boston was just one day earlier.
-Worcester’s was ten days later.
+Quincy came 6 days later.
+Worcester ten.

 As the first major American offensives in France were underway, the Massachusetts battle of the flu turned into a public health crisis.

 On September 11, 1918 hundreds of cases of flu in the general public were reported in Boston and dozens in Quincy.
-The previous day, visitors from Everett and Quincy (where the flu flared early) were visiting East Gloucester; the church event advertised earlier in the week assembled a crowd 140 people; and another resident on Rocky Neck was sick, Letter Carrier Sherman T. Walen.
+The previous day, visitors from Everett and Quincy (where the flu flared early as well) were visiting East Gloucester; the church event advertised earlier in the week assembled a crowd of 140 people; and another resident on Rocky Neck was sick, Letter Carrier Sherman T. Walen.
 49

 Were the Gloucester residents among the carriers or those exposed to the virus?